scylladb/scylladb/docs/operating-scylla/admin-tools/scylla-sstable.rst

 dump-scylla-metadata
 ^^^^^^^^^^^^^^^^^^^^

 Dumps the content of the scylla-metadata component.
-Contains Scylla-specific metadata about the data component.
+Contains ScyllaDB-specific metadata about the data component.
 This component won't be present in SStables produced by Apache Cassandra.